10+ Free Ways to Use Task Cards in the Spanish Classroom

 - Finally, during the game keep an eye on the whiteboard and as soon as a team gets all of the cards correct, you can mark their section with a star so they know to stop.
 Teams need to continue going until they get their star.

 You may want to model the activity with two volunteers first, and then make sure that students know the rules.
-Specifically, depending on your students, you may want to establish rules such as no running, no refusing to partner with someone and to treat partners with courtesy.
+Specifically, depending on your students, you may want to establish rules such as no running, no refusing to partner with someone, and treating partners with courtesy.

 When you feel like you have played long enough (five to 10 minutes is usually good), collect the cards and go over them together.